smart-contractor/Registry/README.md

 # Registry
-NOTE: need to create a config.py file with:
+NOTE: need to create a config.py file with the following variables

-emailaddress:
+emailaddress =

-emailpassword:
+emailpassword =

-mongouri:
+mongouri =

-mongoname:
+mongoname =

-PURPOSE: perform back-end operations
+PURPOSE: perform back-end operations.
+Currently supports registering and verifying new users with email verification, and allowing only registered users to add jobs to the database.

 live at: localhost:5000